kumpmati/superactions-docs/guide/getting-started.md

   return {
     // ...other props

-    // The imported handler has a property called 'actions',
+    // The imported API has a property called 'actions',
     // which we need to return in the load function.
     myAPI: myAPI.actions,
   };